reazndev/reazndev/my_hardware.md

 - Wireless Headphones: Sennheiser Momentum 4

 _(I love them so much, couldn't live without them, however you really need to lower the base to have a good listeing experience)_

-And yes I use of course don't listen to mp3 files or else I could also just use regular headphones.